GabrielByte/first_program/README.md

 # first_program
- This program works kind of like a resister.
+ This program works kind of like a register.